Understanding the data: Supervised consumption sites

 - employment assistance

-- Service referrals provided onsite
+- Referrals to services provided onsite

 - Any referral made to health or social support services not directly related to drug consumption, that are offered within the same building as the SCS, but not in the SCS space (for example, an SCS which is attached to a community health centre).
 This can include: